isomerpages/nlb-biblioasia/_apr-to-jun-2013/From Garden City to Gardening City.md

 #### **The Seeds of a Garden City**

 Although the tree-planting campaign was started in 1963, it was only five years later that a more fleshed-out concept to turn Singapore into a green environment was introduced.
-In 1968, the idea of the Garden City was first announced by the then-Minister for Health Chua Sian Chin, who said during the second reading of the Environmental Public Health Bill: “The improvement in the quality of our urban environment and the transformation of Singapore into a garden city —  a clean and green city — is the declared objective of the Government.”[^1]
+In 1968, the idea of the Garden City was first announced by the then-Minister for Health Chua Sian Chin, who said during the second reading of the Environmental Public Health Bill: “The improvement in the quality of our urban environment and the transformation of Singapore into a garden city — &nbsp;a clean and green city — is the declared objective of the Government.”[^1]

 In those early years, the government tried to soften the impact of concrete development as a result of Singapore’s modernisation.
 It became the lead designer to turn Singapore into a Garden City, starting with an initial plan that was simple: to camouflage the concrete in a blanket of green, using the most efficient and cost-effective methods to ensure life in this up-and-coming tropical city was both shady and cool.[^2] Trees were planted everywhere, along roads and at open spaces, and species such as the angsana and pong pong were favoured because they grew fast and to heights that matched the rapid pace of urbanisation.